MrEthic/FAIC-Project-AWS-Template/README.md

 DynamoWebsocket: `src.streaming` you can set `isstrem=True` when creating the DynamoDB object table.
 A websocket API that stream DynamoDB insertion will be created.

+### Timestream
+Timestream: `src.timestream` preconfigured timestream table for timestaries

 ### RESTApi
 RESTApi: `src.api` create a rest API for your project table.
 The sample codes are made to work with dynamoDB, you must update them dependings on your needs.
+> Usage: create the api then call api.add_endpoint to add lambda proxy endpoints.
+Call api.finalize to finalize the api (stage, keys, etc.)

+### Lambdas
+Contains a set a configurable lambdas:
+- ScheduledLambdas: Lambda that runs according to a schudle exeption (every minutes, week, crontask, etc.)
+- InvokableLambdas: Lambda that can be executed from another service

 ## Modifying the stack